k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/03_Flows.md

 </tr>
 </tbody>
 </table>

-Once the Flow information is defined and the new Flow is saved, the system presents the Flow Editing screen, where the Administrator can add Stages and Tasks under those Stages.
+Once the Flow information is defined and the new Flow is saved, the system displays the "Flow Editing screen."
+The Administrator can add Stages and Tasks under those Stages.
-The Flow name and the Flow description can be updated at any  time, by using the edit icon next to the Flow name.
+The Flow name and the Flow description can be updated at anytime by using the edit  icon next to the Flow name.

  ![image](/articles/DPM/images/Figure_6_Configuration_of_a_new_Flow_initial_screen.png)